 A proposition that accepts both affirmation and negation because neither entails a violation of the law of identity.
 For example: the proposition “Zayd will die tomorrow”.

-The human ability to use axiomatic knowledge, in order to acquire complex knowledge.
+The human ability to use axiomatic knowledge, in order to acquire inferential knowledge.

 In a proposition; the positive or negative relationship between the subject and predicate.